DKTJONATHAN/TheReport/src/content/posts/sha-scandle-ruto-duale-on-the-spotlight.md

 ## The Ksh104 Billion Healthcare Heist: How Ruto & Duale Turned Kenya's Hospitals Into Criminal Enterprises

 In the most devastating healthcare corruption scandal in Kenya's history, President William Ruto and Health Cabinet Secretary Aden Duale stand accused of orchestrating a systematic cover-up of the Social Health Authority (SHA) fraud that has seen billions of shillings disappear into ghost hospitals while ordinary Kenyans die waiting for treatment.
-The evidence is damning, the corruption brazen, and the government's response—shutting down websites and intimidating whistleblowers—reveals an administration willing to sacrifice lives to protect their criminal enterprise.
+The evidence is damning, the corruption brazen, and the government's response, shutting down websites and intimidating whistleblowers, reveals an administration willing to sacrifice lives to protect their criminal enterprise.

 ## Ghost Hospitals: The Ksh10.6 Billion Vanishing Act

 The scale of the SHA fraud is breathtaking in its audacity.
 Since the rollout of TaifaCare in October 2024, fraudulent claims worth Ksh10.6 billion have been rejected, while another Ksh5.1 billion in suspicious claims remain under investigation.
-But these are just the fraudulent claims that were caught—the question that haunts every Kenyan is: how many billions have already vanished into the pockets of Ruto's cronies?
+But these are just the fraudulent claims that were caught, the question that haunts every Kenyan is: how many billions have already vanished into the pockets of Ruto's cronies?

 ### The Anatomy of Healthcare Theft